Fally Ipupa: 2023–2024: Formule 7, Macron-Ipupa diplomacy sparks

-2025–present: performances and standalone releases
+2025–present: performances, standalone releases, XX, and Stade de France

 On 1 January 2025, at the request of Gabonese president Brice Oligui Nguema, Ipupa performed in Oyem's public square for New Year's celebrations, entertaining dignitaries and government officials.
 The following day, he gave an exclusive performance at the Palais du Bord de Mer in Libreville.
 On 4 January, Ipupa returned to the Sofitel Hôtel Ivoire in Abidjan, where he was joined onstage by fellow Congolese-French rapper Tiakola.
 After canceled New Year's concerts in Conakry on 31 December 2024 and 1 January 2025, he rescheduled and sold out two back-to-back performances.
 The first, a private affair, was held on 10 January at Chapiteau by Issa, followed by a public concert at Stade Petit Story on 11 January.
 On 29 March, Ipupa released the Congolese rumba-inspired single "Mayanga", along with its accompanying music video.
 Produced by Daniel Obasi for Vlisco Group and directed by Obasi, the video promotes African wax prints.
 The song is described by the brand as "an expression of admiration—a love letter to African women, their beauty, and the confidence they exude in Vlisco fabrics".

 On 22 April, Ipupa, alongside co-headliners Youssoupha and Gims, led a sold-out benefit concert, Solidarité Congo, at the Accor Arena.
-The event, featuring 30 artists, including prominent French rap acts and international and Congolese musicians, sought to raise funds for child victims affected by the M23 insurgency in the eastern Democratic Republic of the Congo, with proceeds allocated to Dadju's Give Back Charity.
+The event, which was organized by HCDC and Team HEROS, in partnership with Dadju's Give Back Charity, featured 30 artists, including prominent French rap acts and international and Congolese musicians, and sought to raise funds for child victims affected by the M23 insurgency in the eastern Democratic Republic of the Congo, with proceeds allocated to Give Back Charity.
 The show, initially slated for 7 April, was postponed due to its overlap with the International Day of Remembrance of the 1994 Rwandan genocide.
 On 2 May, Ipupa released the single "Le Temps".
 On 4 July, he appeared on Angélique Kidjo's single "Nadi Balance", alongside Sheila Maurice-Grey and Nigerian highlife band the Cavemen.
 He later took part in the opening ceremony of the inaugural World Music and Tourism Festival on 16 July at the Palais du Peuple in Kinshasa, an event organized by the Congolese government with assistance from UN Tourism.
 By 22 July, Ipupa was ranked as the most-streamed Congolese artist by Billboard France, among artists who launched their careers in the DRC or the Republic of the Congo.